Orthogonal polynomials in the Cumulative Ord family and its application to variance bounds: Indroduction

-Here, $\Delta$ is the forward difference operator \big[$\Delta f(j)=f(j+1)-f(j)$\big], $p(j)=\Pr(X=j)$ is the pmf of the discrete random variable $X$ and $j$ takes values in an integer interval.
-In the sequel, the term ``discrete rv'' is customized to mean ``integer-valued rv''.
-The equation (\ref{eq Ord's Diff-eq}) is the discrete analogue of Pearson's differential equation.
-Ord classified these distributions according to the values of the parameters $a$, $b_0$, $b_1$ and $b_2$, see \citet[Table 2.1, p.\ 87]{JKB} .
+Here, $\Delta$ is the forward difference operator and $p(j)$ is the pmf of the discrete rv $X$ and $j$ takes values in an integer interval.
+In the sequel, the term ``discrete rv'' is customized to mean ``integer-valued rv''. \Cref{eq Ord's Diff-eq} is the discrete analogue of Pearson's differential equation. \citeauthor{Ord2} classified these distributions according to the values of the parameters $a$, $b_0$, $b_1$ and $b_2$; see \cite[Table 2.1, p.~87]{JKB} .

-This paper is concerned with the cumulative Ord family of discrete distributions, defined as follows. \begin{defi}[cumulative Ord family] Let $X$ be a discrete rv with finite mean $\mu$ and pmf $p(j)=\Pr(X=j)$, $j\in\ZZ$.
-We say that $X$ belongs to the cumulative Ord family (or $p$ belongs to the cumulative Ord system) if there exists a quadratic $q(j)=\delta j^2+\beta j+\gamma$ such that
+The present work is concerned with the {\it Cumulative Ord Family} of discrete distributions, defined as follows. \begin{definition}[Cumulative Ord Family] Let $X$ be a discrete rv with finite mean $\mu$ and pmf $p(j)=\Pr(X=j)$, $j\in\ZZ$.
+We say that $X$ belongs to the Cumulative Ord family (or that $p$ belongs to the Cumulative Ord system) if there exists a quadratic $q(j)=\delta j^2+\beta j+\gamma$ such that